emqx/emqx-docs/en_US/durability/management.md

 - `/ds/sites`: Lists known sites.
 - `/ds/sites/:site`: Provides information about a site (status, current EMQX node name managing the site, etc.).
-- `/ds/storages`: Lists durable sessionss.
+- `/ds/storages`: Lists durable storage.
-- `/ds/storages/:ds`: Provides information about the durable sessions and its shards.
+- `/ds/storages/:ds`: Provides information about the durable storage and its shards.
-- `/ds/storages/:ds/replicas`: Lists or updates sites containing replicas of a durable sessions.
+- `/ds/storages/:ds/replicas`: Lists or updates sites containing replicas of durable storage.
-- `/ds/storages/:ds/replicas/:site`: Adds or removes a replica of the durable sessions on a site.
+- `/ds/storages/:ds/replicas/:site`: Adds or removes a replica of the durable storage on a site.

 See EMQX OpenAPI schema for more information.